THURSDAY 19 APRIL TO WEDNESDAY 25 APRIL 2018

 A taste of magical Cornwall.
 The valleys and islands of the Cornish peninsula contain some of the finest plantsman gardens in Europe.
 Tresco Abbey, in the Isles of Scilly, is world famous for its sub-tropical botanical garden.
 The Lost Gardens of Heligan and the valley of Trebah are rich in rare trees and rhododendrons, tree ferns and palms which create dramatic gardens to explore through changing levels and panoramas.
-In St Ives the Hepworth Sculpture Garden gives visitors rich cultural experiences connecting art with the sea.
-Each garden has its own micro-climate and horticultural treasure and demonstrates the success of Victorian plant hunting expeditions as well as modern hybridisation.
+In St Ives the Hepworth Sculpture Garden and the newly extended Tate Gallery give visitors rich cultural experiences connecting art with the sea.
+Each garden has its own micro-climate and horticultural treasures and demonstrates the success of Victorian plant hunting expeditions as well as modern hybridisation.
 Together with the Eden Project, they make an unforgettable study tour for plant lovers from all over the world.

 “Some of the most magical gardens in the world are about space and about placing something within the space that makes perfect sense of the light or framing the view or whatever is there.”
 Dan Pearson (Garden Designer)